nhsconnect/document-store-prototype/ui/README.md

 build time depending on the `NODE_ENV` environment variable.
 There is a feature toggle React [context provider](src/providers/FeatureToggleProvider.jsx) and custom hook for checking the value of the toggle.

+## Design

+The UI follows the guidelines specified in the [NHS Service Manual](https://service-manual.nhs.uk/).
+To help achieve this, we utilise the UI components provided by the [nhsuk-frontend](https://github.com/nhsuk/nhsuk-frontend) package.